solo-io/supergloo/docs/content/reference/cli/meshctl_install.md

       --cluster-name string              Name with which to register the cluster running Service Mesh Hub, only applies if --register is also set (default "management-cluster")
   -d, --dry-run                          Output installation manifest -h, --help                             help for install
-      --kubeconfig string                path to the kubeconfig from which the master cluster will be accessed --kubecontext string               name of the kubeconfig context to use for the master cluster --namespace string                 namespace in which to install Service Mesh Hub (default "service-mesh-hub") -r, --register                         Register the cluster running Service Mesh Hub --release-name string              Helm release name (default "service-mesh-hub")
+      --kubeconfig string                path to the kubeconfig from which the management cluster will be accessed --kubecontext string               name of the kubeconfig context to use for the management cluster --namespace string                 namespace in which to install Service Mesh Hub (default "service-mesh-hub") -r, --register                         Register the cluster running Service Mesh Hub --release-name string              Helm release name (default "service-mesh-hub")